wang-zhenqi/wang-zhenqi.github.io/_posts/2023-04-13-sample-questions-of-aws-das-c01.md

 综上，排除选项 A。

-# Q020
+## Q020

-`#tags`
+`#redshift`

-A large ride-sharing company has` thousands of drivers globally` serving `millions of unique customers every day`.
+A large ride-sharing company has `thousands of drivers globally` serving `millions of unique customers every day`.
 The company has decided to `migrate an existing data mart to Amazon Redshift`.
 The existing schema includes the following tables.
 ✑ A `trips fact table` for information on completed rides.
 ✑ A `drivers dimension table` for driver profiles.
 ✑ A `customers fact table` holding customer profile information.